 In other words, this is a new lock-in period for your new home loan.
 If you don’t stick with this bank for the duration of it, the bank will claw back the freebies they gave you.

 Another cost of refinancing is known as the cancellation fee.
 This is incurred if you refinance a home loan package when the property is still uncompleted.
 For buildings under construction, the home loan amount is disbursed in stages.
-The cancellation fee amount is between 0.75% to 1.5% of the loan amount that hasn’t been disbursed yet.
+The cancellation fee amount is around 1.5% of the loan amount that hasn’t been disbursed yet.

 5. Repricing vs refinancing – what’s the difference?